guodelin123/OMASPG/README.md

-# This is the code for paper titiled 'An Off-Policy Multi-Agent Stochastic Policy Gradient Algorithm for Cooperative Continuous Control' submitted to Neural Networks
+# An Off-Policy Multi-Agent Stochastic Policy Gradient Algorithm for Cooperative Continuous Control

+This is the code for the paper submitted to Neural Networks.
 It is configured to be run in conjunction with environments from the [Multi-Agent MuJoCo (MAMuJoCo)](https://github.com/schroederdewitt/multiagent_mujoco).